Wxy-24/Machine-learning/README.md

-# Machine-learning-TP
+# Machine-learning
-machine learning TP in m2(all files with python notebook format)
+(all files with python notebook format)

+machine learning TP in m2

 machine learning part implemented with scikit-learn